peterse/tf-cirq/README.md

 # tf-cirq

-A basic wrapper for converting cirq.Circuit into a tensorflow graph.
+This was a prototype I played with before we made Tensorflow Quantum.
+Its a naive wrapper for converting cirq.Circuit into a tensorflow graph by just reproducing the logic in cirq's targeted unitary matmuls.
+Its in tensorflow==1.13 unfortunately.

 ### Installation
 git clone git@github.com:peterse/tf-cirq